minecraft-saar/simple-architect/README.md

 An architect performing offline planning and real-time NLG.

-The behaviour is configured with a config file; an example is the `architect-config.yaml` file, which is also read by default.
+The behaviour is configured with a config file; a set of example configurations can be found in the configs folder.

-You can use a different config file by supplying it as the first argument.
+The config file must be supplied as the first argument.
-You can additionally modify the port via the second argument (which takes precedence over the port configured in the config file).
+You can additionally modify the port (used for connection with the broker) via the second argument (which takes precedence over the port configured in the config file).

 ## running the architect server